File #: Int 1057-2024 Version: Name: Student journalism programming in New York city public high schools.

 (d) Special education status;

-3. The number of full-time and part-time instructors who teach a journalism course at the school;
+3. The number of instructors who teach a journalism course at the school, and if known, such number disaggregated by full time and part time staff;

-5. The number and name of journalism clubs offered;
+5. The number of journalism clubs offered; and

 (a) Grade level;